+33140286040 Free of charge call

 4. Monetary policies and interest rates

-5. The instability (and rise) of the financial markets
+5. Unstable (and rising) financial markets

 6. Bank failures and geopolitical tensions

 The failure of Silicon Valley Bank (SVB) in March 2023 in the United States, and the instability of many banks, sent shockwaves through the banking sector.
-The failure of other banks, such as Signature Bank, and tensions surrounding regional institutions, have led to fears of risk contagion in the financial system.
+The failure of other banks, such as Signature Bank, and tensions surrounding regional institutions, led to fears of risk contagion in the financial system.
 This situation of bankruptcies, unprecedented since 2008, drove many investors into gold.

 In Europe, the crisis of confidence surrounding Credit Suisse, one of the biggest Swiss banks, also shook the markets in March 2023.
 Eventually taken over by UBS, the uncertainty generated by Credit Suisse boosted demand for gold.
 The ghosts of 2008 are still haunting trading floors.
 This general banking uncertainty has reinforced the need to find assets that are independent of the financial system.